FyraLabs-Graveyard/wiki-old/guide/music-production.md

 title: Music Production
 description:
 published: true
-date: 2021-12-25T09:26:53.840Z
+date: 2021-12-25T09:28:09.334Z
 tags: use case, hardware, software
 editor: markdown
 dateCreated: 2021-12-25T09:16:59.153Z
 ---

 # Music Production / General Audio
 Ultramarine Linux can be quickly set up as a Digital Audio Workstation (DAW) for Music Production or any general audio editing use case.
-While the resulting setup may not be up to industry standards, it can be generally used to to basic (and some advanced) Audio Engineering tasks.
+While the resulting setup may not be up to industry standards, it can be generally used to do basic (and some advanced) Audio Engineering tasks.

 ## Disclaimer